selego/convention/README.md

 - Prefer copy paste the same code instead of DRY ( dont repeat yourself) for readibility
 - Use linter @todo seb
 - Single responsibility principle @todo
-- Make your data model as simple as possible
+- Make your data model as simple as possible  @todo

-- avoir un MDD le plus flat possible,
+- Use CRUD in api efficiently

 - ne pas faire une route dans l'api pour chaque function,
 - dont create a function used once which is only one line